Author: Tegan Moran & Victoria Binning, Small Farms Program, Oregon State University

 Publish Date: Spring 2019

 The Small Farms Program is excited to introduce Crop Talks 2019 – A farmer-led, farm tour for other farmers hosted during the growing season.
 Each tour will center on a topic or theme specific to the host farm and relevant to the phase of the growing season it is being held in.
-These discussion based farm tours are an opportunity for farmers to learn from one another, to get together to exchange ideas, opportunities, challenges, test assumptions, and to network.
+These discussion-based farm tours are an opportunity for farmers to learn from one another, to get together to exchange ideas, opportunities, and challenges, test assumptions, and to network.
 According to researchers, Borrelli, K, et al, “With regard to production management information, the first most trusted sources (that more than 80% of respondents found to be trustworthy) were other local farmers.”
-As such, Crop Talks are an opportunity intended to facilitate more instances of farmer-tofarmer sharing and learning.
-Extension staff will be on site to listen, support farmer to farmer exchanges, and to provide research-based resources related to the tour topic.
+As such, Crop Talks are an opportunity intended to facilitate more instances of farmer-to-farmer sharing and learning.
+Extension staff will be on-site to listen, support farmer-to-farmer exchanges, and provide research-based resources related to the tour topic.

 We want to thank our host farms for opening their farms and minds to other farmers and helping to build community.
 These are the meaningful exchanges that transfer knowledge from established farmers to the next generations of producers.